Industry Study: How SEO Impacts Everything from Brand Perception to Sales

 Executives see SEO as increasingly important.
 Four out of five of the executives believe that SEO is more important today than it was two years ago, and that it will be increasingly important to their business in the next year.
 Even so, many are missing the know-how to capitalize on the opportunity for using SEO to impact the business more broadly.

-There’s still plenty of room for higher, more strategic utilization of SEO across channels.
+There’s still plenty of room for higher, more strategic utilization of search engine optimization across channels.
 Among other strategic gaps, the survey found that:

 - When a brand-damaging event is triggered, the majority of executives surveyed have a knee-jerk reaction to ramp up paid search, which has no long-term effect on the search results or a brand’s reputation.